Tho in Vietnam

 What Are Their Needs?

-They need jobs and better financial situations, but mainly they need contact with christians and help with prosecutions.
-Christians are persecuted by authorities because of their faith.
-Some of them depart the faith because of fear of the persecution.
+They need jobs and better financial situations, but mainly they need contact with Christians, and help with persecutions.
+Christians are persecuted by authorities because of thei

 Prayer Points